 Director of Employer Relations (2015 to date).
-With Ibec since 2000 in senior positions including Head of Industrial Relations and Human Resources, Head and IR/HR Traded Services, and Director of the North East Region.
+With Ibec since 2000 in senior positions including Head of IR/HR Traded Services, and Director of the North East Region.
 A graduate of Trinity College, prior to joining Ibec, Maeve McElwee worked with the World Bank in Washington DC.

 Neil O'Brien is a hugely popular motivational speaker on

 the subjects of Mindset and Mental Fitness and in building and nurturing an

 organisational culture that is healthy.
 He understands the importance of paying

 attention to the interconnectedness of everything in an organisation and

 encourages people to think about all the possible impacts of their actions far

 beyond their own team or area of the business.